atharvadudhe/Ecommerce-Follow-Along/README.md

 - Then we have displayed the address user selected for delivery.
 - We have also displayed the total value of the cart.
 - We have also place an order button at the bottom.

+## Milestone 25: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an endpoint that will receive the products, user, address details.